 - Choose which review steps you want to share your video in

-- Sit back and relax while your video exports and uploads all at once
+- Sit back and relax for the post production process while your video exports and uploads all at once

 But that’s just the beginning.
 When you scrub through your video or click on a comment in Filestage, Adobe Premiere Pro will jump to the same point in your timeline – like magic!

 Kapwing is a cloud-based video editing software that lets you create and collaborate on video projects in real time.
-With its easy-to-use interface, it makes video editing accessible to everyone, regardless of their skill level.
+With its easy-to-use interface, it makes content creation accessible to everyone, regardless of their skill level.

 The platform offers a wide range of features, including: